Syed Balkhi joins me to discuss the acquisition of AIO SEO.

 Syed Balkhi 23:18

 think they in an important thing to look at is not just the consolidation part of WordPress but scale that new plugins are coming and being introduced.
 Right.
-So it's not it's it would be not fair to look at the market just from one angle because there's so much growth happening with a new plugins being added and when the market is growing at that scale consolidation becomes natural.
+So it's not it's it would be not fair to look at the market just from one angle because there's so much growth happening with with a new plugins being added and when when the market is growing at that scale consolidation becomes natural.
 And this just shows that WordPress is not in its infancy. anymore right when you because they are players.
 Better.
-That is certain sides enough to be able to have this kind of conversation.
+That is certain sides enough to be able to have these kind of conversation.
 This was, you know, the consolidation doesn't always happen for monetary reasons, sometimes, you know, you've been doing this for you have a plugin that you've been building for like, seven, eight years, maybe you just want to move on.
 Right?
 So I don't necessarily, you know, that's just natural now that WordPress has been around for so long, then that's just a natural transition of people's lives.
 That's happening from an ecosystem point of view.
 Just the growth is phenomenal.
 When you look at the new plugins being added all the Gutenberg bought collection plugins that are being added, you know, and all of them are getting installs.
 There's not like, you know, there's one or two or three that just kind of own the market, every single one of them is getting itself.
 You know, you there's like, just because like we launched web form doesn't mean there hasn't been new contact or plugins.
 I mean, it says, I think that's just a natural phase of any ecosystem.
-And it means great things for the user, like the users of WordPress are going to benefit the most out of it.
+And it It means great things for the user, like the users of WordPress are going to benefit the most out of it.
 Because it shows that there's truly legitimate resources being put into building products and it's not just, you know, one person, you know, doing this as a side hustle.
 And there's nothing wrong with that there's a lot of great plugins come out of solid there are some really good ones that are still you know, somebody's side hustling and just crushing it right in the market.
 So I think it just it's just good It shows that businesses can use you know, WordPress plugin, and reliably knowing that they're this is not going to be disappeared is not just going to be discontinued.
-So, I think that I'm very bullish on the WordPress market, and I have been for the last 10 years of running WP Beginner.
+So, I think that I'm very bullish on the WordPress market and I have been for the last 10 years of running WP

 Brian Krogsgard 25:48

-Awesome.
+awesome.
 And you think this consolidation will probably continue on as a natural part of our ecosystem?

 Syed Balkhi 25:55